twhl-community/halflife-unified-sdk/BUILDING.md

 This makes it easier to group related directories and files together.

-If you do not have any experience working with Git, i recommend downloading and installing [Sourcetree](https://www.sourcetreeapp.com) and following this tutorial: https://www.youtube.com/watch?v=5K4gong_lA0
+If you do not have any experience working with Git, it is recommended to download and install [Sourcetree](https://www.sourcetreeapp.com) and following this tutorial: https://www.youtube.com/watch?v=5K4gong_lA0

-Make sure to open the `Advanced Options` menu on the Clone page and ticking the `Recurse submodules` option.
+Make sure to open the `Advanced Options` menu on the Clone page and tick the `Recurse submodules` option.

 ## Change the mod name